-In Portuguese, a man should say Obrigado or Brigado, and a woman should say Obrigada or Brigada, for example.
+In Portuguese, to say thank you, a man should say obrigado or brigado, and a woman should say obrigada or brigada, for example.
 It varies according to the gender of the person that is speaking.
 Also, we often erase the first o from obrigado/a.
 Easy, right?

 Now let’s see some of these words applied in real life situations:

 |Greg: Oi, eu quero um pingado, por favor.

 |Atendente: Here it is.

 |Luana: Toma aqui.
 Mas vê se devolve, hein!